The Feed API gives you the ability to:

-- item - Returns a daily gzip file of newly listed items for a specific category and date (feed_scope =
+- item - Returns a daily Item feed file of newly listed items for a specific category, date, and marketplace (feed_scope =

-NEWLY_LISTED) or the latest file containing the descriptions for all the items in a specific category (feed_scope = ALL_ACTIVE).
-See getItemDescriptionFeed for details.
+NEWLY_LISTED) or the weekly Item Bootstrap feed file containing all the items in a specific category and marketplace (feed_scope = ALL_ACTIVE).
+See getItemFeed for details.

-- item_group - Returns a daily gzip file of the Item Group information for items in the daily item feed file that were associated with an item group (feed_scope =
+- item_group - Returns a daily Item Group file of the item variation information for items in the daily Item feed file (feed_scope =

-NEWLY_LISTED) or the latest file containing the Item Group information for all the items in a specific category (feed_scope = ALL_ACTIVE).
+NEWLY_LISTED) or the weekly Item Group Bootstrap feed file containing the variation information for the items in the Item Bootstrap feed file (feed_scope = ALL_ACTIVE).
+See getItemGroupFeed for details.

-- item_snapshot - Returns a hourly gzip file of items that have been changed in a category on a specific date and hour.
+- item_snapshot - Returns an hourly gzip file of items that have been changed in a category and marketplace on a specific date and hour.
 See getItemSnapshotFeed for details.

 In addition to the API, there is an open source Feed SDK written in Java that downloads and unzips the feed file and lets you specify field filters to curate the items in the file.